 This is a very sensitive material, it is not easy to fix or replace them, they are similar to the bells but there is only one set so they cannot be paired, there is no external control only the ear.
-There are twenty-five tone bars, one for each tone.
-The bars stand on a single or split keyboard, they form two octaves of a piano, from regular ‘c’ (on the left) through cI to cII.
-Unlike the bells it is not necessary to move them, they can be kept out on display, which should make it less likely for each bar to be damaged.
-When the tone bars are arranged carefully at the back of the keyboard there is a portion of board revealed in front of the keys.
-The tones do not sound as long so no dampeners are needed, instead we have mallets with rubber ends.
+There are twenty-five tone bars, one for each tone of the two octaves, from middle C, unlike the bells they are not paired, there is no control.
+The bars stand on a single or split keyboard, form two octaves of a piano.
+Middle ‘c’ (on the left) through cI to cII.
+Unlike the bells, it is not necessary to move them around the room.
+When the tone bars are arranged carefully at the back of the keyboard there is a portion of board revealed in front of the keys, so each tone bar can be isolated simply by drawing it forward, which should make it less likely for each bar to be damaged.
+They can be kept out on display for the children to use spontaneously.
+The tones do not sound for as long as the bells, so no dampeners are needed, they are played with mallets with rubber ends.

 - Tone bars